 Summit at Snoqualmie

-Located 45 minutes east of Seattle, the Summit at Snoqualmie is a 1,994-acre resort in the heart of the Mt.Baker/Snoqualmie National Forest.
-The resort has three base areas, Summit West, East and Central, granting skiers and riders access to 65 runs of varying difficulty.
+Just 50 miles east of Seattle, the Summit at Snoqualmie is a 1,994-acre resort in the heart of the Mt.Baker-Snoqualmie National Forest.
+The resort has three base areas; Summit West, East and Central, which grant skiers and riders access to 65 runs of varying difficulty.
 Each base area has something unique to offer guests.
 Summit Central is the main hub of the resort, where you’ll find the most varied terrain, as well as shopping and dining options.
 Summit West, known for its convenient family-friendly zone, is the perfect place for beginners to get their ski legs under them.
-And Summit East is where you’ll find Snoqualmie’s 50 kilometers of Nordic trails and other varied alpine terrain.
+Finally, Summit East is where you’ll find Snoqualmie’s 50 kilometers of Nordic trails and other varied alpine terrain.

 » View Summit at Snoqualmie Lodging Options